bdlb77/playfab-challenges/challenges/Challenge03.md

 # Set or update a statistic on a user, moving them into a segment

+Creating a `statistic` is a great way to track user progress using the notion of "points" and will automatically generate a `leaderboard` for each `statistic` you create.

 In the Developer console, using the PlayFabId obtained during the Login API call, under the Server section, find UpdatePlayerStatistic endpoint and use it to increment your users statistic value by 1
 ![A view of the UpdatePlayerStatistic view in the developer console with values filled in to increment a statistic by 1.
 Headers are generated automatically.
 PlayFabId is set to the ID retreived earlier, the statistic name is set to english_course_progress, the Value is set to 1](screenshots/challenge_3/update_player_statistic_call.png)